rakus/quick_change_directory/README.md

    Run `crontab -e` and add the following line at the end of the file:

    `*/10 * * * * ${HOME}/.qc/qc-process-idx-list.sh >${HOME}/.qc/qc-process-idx-list.log 2>&1`

+   Every execution will write its output to `~/.qc/qc-process-idx-list.log`.
+This log file is always overwritten, so it only contains the log of the last execution.

 6. Now source `.quick_change_dir` by executing `. $HOME/.quick_change_dir` or just start a new shell.